 If you’re working with a partner, I suggest you do all of this together.
 Discuss ahead of time who’s taking what shift so there’s no arguing during the night.

 Remember!
-If things go as expected, most babies start showing huge improvement by around night three, so relief is just on the other side of that hill.
+If things go as expected, most babies start showing huge improvement by around night three.
+Relief is just on the other side of that hill.